4d1am/my_first_github_work/README.md

 mv: move or rename a file, mv lab1/original lab2/original, This command moves original from lab1 to lab2.
 Unlike cp, mv does not leave original in the lab1 directory. mv lab1/original lab1/newname, This command does not move the file but rather renames it from original to newname.

-Here are some other useful tricks when working in a terminal.
-Your shell can complete file names and directory names for you with tab completion.
-When you have an incomplete name (for something that already exists), try pressing the tab key for autocomplete or a list of possible names.
-You can copy-paste into the terminal.
-This is straightforward on Mac, but on Windows, right-click to copy and paste highlighted text.
-If you want to run the same command used recently, press the up arrow key on your keyboard until you see the correct instruction.
-If you go too far, use the down key to go back.
-This saves typing time if you are doing repetitive instructions.
-You can have multiple terminals open at a time - this might help speed up your workflow if you’re running separate tasks that require the terminal.